HISTORICAL PUBLICATIONS & SPECIAL BIBLIOGRAPHIES

 This research bibliography displays the breadth of interest and activities in the ecology of Grand Canyon’s springs and the hydrogeology of the karst groundwaters that are their sources.
 Part 1 comprises publications that relate to the physical aspects of groundwaters in the plateaus that bound the Grand Canyon and of springflows at various heads.
 Part 2 contains publications that address human aspects of the groundwaters; specifically, matters relating to oversight by administrative entities and legislations, issues pertaining to the localized environments of springheads, and matters of concern to the cultural and spiritual activities of Native American peoples.
 Part 3 is a bibliography of springs ecology for sites in the Grand Canyon and vicinity.

 Bibliography of Native Americans Traditionally Associated with the Grand Canyon.
-Second Edition.
-(1 May 2023)
+THIRD EDITION (2025)

 - Havasupai Tribe